Dr. Sammi Siegel Ph.D., LHMC

 At the time that I began a private psychotherapy practice, I had the opportunity to specialize in Eating Disorders.
 Although I work with the entire spectrum of Eating Disorders, I am most passionate about working with individuals who struggle with compulsive overeating, binge-eating disorder, and those who have or are considering surgical options for weight loss.
 Since I do not focus on weight loss, per se, I do help with examining ones relationship with food and the meaning that food holds in ones life.
 In my office, there is absolutely no judgment or criticism, only a deep search of understanding and working through change, in a compassionate and caring environment.

-In addition to working in my office with individuals who struggle with eating disorders, I also work at the Oliver-Pyatt Center for Eating Disorders in South Miami.
+In addition to working in my office with individuals who struggle with eating disorders, I also worked at the Oliver-Pyatt Center for Eating Disorders in South Miami for Eight Years.
 I run groups in Spirituality and Music Meditation.
 The Oliver-Pyatt Center is a Comprehensive Treatment Center offering a high level of care for women with Eating Disorders.
 For more information about the Oliver-Pyatt Center, click here .

 While living in Michigan, I became very active volunteering with the Crohns and Colitis Foundation (CCFA).
 For several summers, I served as the camp psychologist at Camp Oasis, the CCFA national camps for children and adolescents with Crohns and/or Ulcerative Colitis.
 These summers at camp were the most meaningful week in the year for me.
 Seeing these kids just wanting to live their lives with normalcy, sharing the experience with other kids who completely understand what they are going through, and not accepting feeling sorry for themselves, was transforming.
 After moving to Florida, I found the Florida chapter of the CCFA to be a wealth of resources for people living with these diseases.
 I have volunteered to help with the Take Steps walks and I have served on the Medical Advisory Committee, as well as speaking at their annual Marcus Educational Seminar.
 I work with people with these Inflammatory Bowel Diseases on the psycho-social adjustments that need to be addressed to live a full and symptom-free life.
 For more information on IBD or the CCFA, click here.